Download the 2023-2024 ENMU-Roswell academic calendar.

-Blackboard provides services to support online learners.
-Our primary goal is to support all of your Blackboard needs.
+Canvas provides services to support online learners.
+Our primary goal is to support all of your Canvas needs.
 Distance Learning staff is available to answer your online course and technology questions.
-Please call or visit their offices in the Instructional Technology Center (ITC) room 113 or call (575) 624-7224.
+Please call or visit their offices in the Instructional Technology Center (ITC) room 140 or call (575) 624-7224.
 You may also visit the distance learning website for more information.

 Disabilities Services Office:

 The Disabilities Services Office provides services to students with disabilities to ensure accessibility to university programs.
-For academic purposes, our services include disability related information, referral information, extended testing, reader services, note taking assistance, books on CD, large print exams, scribe services, adaptive technology, and sign language interpreter services.
+For academic purposes, our services include disability related information, extended testing, audiobooks, and large print exams.
 Academic accommodations are provided to eligible students free of charge.

 ENMU-Roswell Emergency Notification System: